uclaacm/studio-creative-tutorials/ShaderGraph/README.md

   * [UV Coordinates](#uv-coordinates)

 ### What You'll Need
+* Unity version 2020.3.33f1
+  * Other 2020 versions, as well as newer versions, should also work.
-* Unity version 2020.x or newer.
-Note that in 2021 versions, shaders generated with Shader Graph are not compatible with UI components, unlike 2020 versions.
+  * Note that in 2021 versions, shaders generated with Shader Graph are not compatible with UI components, unlike 2020 versions.
-* A scriptable render pipeline - the URP (universal render pipeline) package is recommended.
+* Universal Render Pipeline (URP) package
+  * Other scriptable render pipelines (such as HDRP) should also work, although they may require more setup not covered in this tutorial.
-* Shader Graph package (which is included within the URP package, but can also be installed separately).
+* Shader Graph package
+  * This is included in the URP and HDRP packages, but can also be installed separately.

-Note that more detailed setup instructions are covered [below](#setup).
+Detailed setup instructions are covered [below](#setup).

 ---